-The revisualization of collaborative attention can be achieved through two fundamental presentation styles: (a) \faLayerGroup~\textbf{embedding} the attention directly into the visualization; or (b) \faColumns~\textbf{separating} the attention from the visualization in a view or overlay.

-In collaborative contexts, the choice between approaches affects how easily team members can develop shared understanding of team attention.
-Furthermore, the presentation choice can also be left to the individual collaborator.
-Finally, the actual implementation for the presentation depends on whether the approach is data-aware or data-agnostic, and whether it is displayed in 2D or 3D.
+\paragraph{Presentation.} The revisualization can be achieved through two fundamental presentation styles: (a) \faLayerGroup~\textbf{embedding} the attention directly into the visualization; or (b) \faColumns~\textbf{separating} the attention from the visualization in a view or overlay.
+In collaborative contexts, the choice between approaches affects how easily participants can develop shared understanding of collective attention.
+The presentation choice may also be left to each individual collaborator, and the actual implementation depends on whether the approach is data-aware or data-agnostic and whether it is displayed in 2D or 3D.